rohitshetty/fidgeting-activitypub/README.md

 _2022-11-28 02:00 IST_

 Implemented basic actor endpoint and webfinger endpoint.
-Now can search the user from other activitypub supporting sites like Mastodon.
+Now can search the user from other mastodon instances for the static user.

 We serve a static user with username defined in .env